 \subsection{Linear Channel Model}

-Let $\Phi=\{X_i\}_i$ denote the set of nodes on the plane.
-We refer to a node by its location $X_i$.
-Suppose all transmissions use the same single carrier frequency.
-Let time be slotted and all nodes be perfectly synchronized.\footnote{See~\cite{GuoZha10Allerton} for a discussion of synchronization issues.
-In~\cite{AppBaj12PhyComm}, cyclic codes are proposed to resolve the user delays in a multiaccess channel.} Let $\varpi_i\in\{1,\dots,2^l\}$ denote the message node $X_i$ wishes to broadcast.
-In discrete-time baseband, let $\B{S}_i(\varpi_i)$ denote the signature (codeword) transmitted by node $X_i$, whose entries take values in $\{-1,0,+1\}$.
-Let $U_{0i}$ denote the complex-valued coefficient of the wireless link from $X_i$ to $X_0$.
-The signal received by node $X_0$, if it could listen over the entire frame, is then described by
+Let $\Phi=\{Z_i\}_i$ denote the set of nodes on the plane.
+We refer to a node by its location $Z_i$.
+Suppose all transmissions use the same single carrier frequency. \footnote{The frequency offset between different transmitters is assumed to be small, so as not to cause phase rotation over one frame.} Let time be slotted and all nodes be perfectly synchronized.\footnote{A discussion of synchronization issues is found in~\cite{GuoZha10Allerton}.
+In~\cite{AppBaj12PhyComm}, cyclic codes are proposed to accommodate different user delays under the same compressed sensing framework. } Suppose each node has $l$ bits to broadcast to its neighbors.
+Let $d_i\in\{1,\dots,2^l\}$ denote the data or message node $Z_i$ wishes to broadcast.
+In discrete-time baseband, let $\B{S}_i(d_i)$ denote the \LZ{on-off} signature (codeword) of length $M_s$ transmitted by node $Z_i$, whose entries take values in $\{-1,0,+1\}$. \LZ{Here, the zero entries of $\B{S}_i(d_i)$ correspond to the off-slots in which $Z_i$ listens to the channel.
+The design of the on-off signatures will be discussed in Section~\ref{sec:EncMB}.} Let $U_{0i}$ denote the complex-valued coefficient of the wireless link from $Z_i$ to $Z_0$.
+The signal received by node $Z_0$, if it could listen over the entire frame, is described by

-where $\widetilde{\B{W}}$ is noise consisting of independent identically distributed (i.i.d.) circularly symmetric complex Gaussian entries with zero mean and unit variance, and $\gamma$ denotes the nominal signal-to-noise ratio (SNR).
-Denote the set of neighbors of $X_0$ by $\mathcal{N}(X_0)$.
-For simplicity, if we further assume that transmissions from non-neighbors, if any, are accounted for as part of the additive Gaussian noise, \eqref{eq:PhyModel} can be rewritten as
+where the noise $\widetilde{\B{W}}$ consists of independent identically distributed (i.i.d.) circularly symmetric complex Gaussian entries with zero mean and unit variance, and $\gamma$ denotes the nominal signal-to-noise ratio (SNR).
+Denote the set of neighbors of $Z_0$ by $\mathcal{N}(Z_0)$.
+If we further assume that transmissions from non-neighbors, if any, are accounted for as part of the additive Gaussian noise, \eqref{eq:PhyModel} can be rewritten as

 where each element in $\overline{\B{W}}$ is assumed to be circularly symmetric complex Gaussian with variance $\sigma^2$.
-The variance accounts for interference from non-neighbors and depends on the network topology.
-It will be derived in Section~\ref{sec:EncMB}.
+The variance, to be derived in Section~\ref{sec:EncMB}, accounts for interference from non-neighbors and depends on the network topology.